-• Standardized methods.
+Standardized methods.
 A mark of any successful operation is the ability to deliver positive outcomes not once, but repeatedly and consistently.
 Application management is no different.
-Organizations must be able to draw from prior experiences to perfect how they operate, transition and transform the application portfolio, so they can do it with good results every time.
+Organizations must be able to draw from prior experiences, with the appropriate planning and governance, to perfect how they operate, transition and transform the application portfolio so they can do it with good results every time.

 Another client, Jackson National Life Insurance Company, had dozens of applications in need of updates.
-We helped migrate more than 40 applications to modern code platforms, and in doing so created a standard model for modernization that consistently improves each application's performance, enhances the user experience and lowers the company's costs.
+We helped migrate more than 40 applications to modern code platforms, and in doing so created a standard model for modernization that consistently improves each application's performance, enhances the user experience and lowers the company's costs.2